j-a-sunny/Rimjhim/README.md

 ## Credits

-Rimjhim was inspired by and uses concepts from these excellent projects:
+Rimjhim was inspired by and uses concepts and resources from these excellent projects:

 - [Blanket](https://github.com/rafaelmardojai/blanket) - Listen to different sounds
 - [ANoise](https://github.com/costales/anoise.git) - Noise player for Ubuntu
 - [Noice](https://github.com/trynoice) - Natural calming noise

-Special thanks to all field recordists and sound artists who contributed to the sound library.
+Special thanks to all field recordists and sound artists.

 ## Contributing

 We welcome contributions!
 Here's how you can help:

 1. Report bugs or suggest features by opening an issue
-2. Submit sound recordings (must be high-quality, royalty-free)
+2. Submit sound recordings (must be royalty-free)
 3. Improve documentation
 4. Submit code improvements via pull requests